 I knew I’d been doing this across different kinds of work for a long time.
 What I didn’t know, until I was trying to organize twenty-five years of it into a portfolio, was that it was one operation with different materials.

 I had to sort everything into categories and I kept finding the same thing underneath.
 Encore, the enterprise platform I maintained for twelve years, is the clearest example.
 The software ran on a codebase that had accumulated decisions from multiple teams across a long time.
 Features would drift.
 Terminology would drift.
 The thing a module was supposed to do would stop matching what it actually did, and nobody caught it until something broke downstream.
 My job, for twelve years, was to keep the original intent legible through every handoff.
 I built the structure that made the software’s purpose holdable, so the people working on it later could find it without having to reconstruct it from scratch.
 That’s not engineering work in the usual sense.
 That’s load-bearing documentation and governance.
 That’s registration.
 Aiden Jae, the jewelry brand: I built the system that made the craft visible through a product page, so the quality didn’t collapse in transit from bench to browser.
-Savepoint Protocol: I built the markup that captures where thinking shifts before the context closes, because a session’s value drifts the same way a feature does if you don’t catch it.
+SavePoint Syntax: I built the markup that captures where thinking shifts before the context closes, because a session’s value drifts the same way a feature does if you don’t catch it.

 What the structure protects